FaridLU/kotai-electronics/README.md

-# Welcome to Linkedin Crawler !
+# Installation of this project!

 Follow the steps below: